bot-motion/SFND_3D_Object_Tracking/README.md

 * has particularly low numbers of keypoints
 * has a particularly bad match ratio of keypoints across frames

-Examples where it is especially off include frame no 11 and 15 (see the results Excel in `dat/output` in this repo).
+Examples where it is especially off include frame no 11 and 15 (see the results in `dat/output` in this repo).

+Towards the very end of the sequence the algorithm confuses objects and starts measuring the distance to the truck to the front right.

 ## Dependencies for Running Locally